The Librarian,

 session by session

 You learn to write scripts with concrete nouns, literal descriptions, and clear scene breaks.
-You identify which content types produce good visual matches and which produce generic results.
-You discover the webinar editing workflow and realise it is the strongest feature in the product.
+You identify which content types produce good visual matches.
+You discover the stock fatigue ceiling and start using brand kits and AI Studio to push past it.
+The workflow becomes a repeatable system, not an experiment.

 You use it for what it does well — fast conversion of written and long-form content — and bring other tools in for anything requiring visual differentiation or editorial precision.
+Pictory handles the base conversion.
+CapCut handles the polish.
+Descript handles the precision edit.
 Experienced users stop expecting relevance and start scripting for predictability.

 Three creators who will